dnesteryuk/stone-cart/README.md

 **This element doesn't:**

  - provide any HTML structure for the shopping cart.
 People use different front-end frameworks, therefore, it doesn't make any sense to couple this element with any of them.
  - provide any mechanism to store items of the shopping cart.
-Shopping cart synchronization can be developed in a number of different ways, therefore, it depends on an application.
+Shopping cart synchronization can be developed in a number of ways, therefore, it depends on an application.
  - work with the currency.
 There are [other elements](https://customelements.io/search/currency) providing such functionality.

 ## Demo